THE AMERICAN FERAL CAT PROBLEM

 Most studies indicate that birds form only a small part of cats' diets.
 Cats are rodent specialists and except for specialise cases (such as island locations where, of necessity birds form a major part of cats' diets) feline predation on birds remains at a sustainable level, forming part of the 'survival of the fittest' mechanism.
 B.M.
 Fitzgerald, a long-time researcher on the subject of feral cats noted that birds in suburban and rural areas of Britain have co-existed with cats for hundreds of generations and have withstood feline predation.
 (The major causes of songbird decline in Britain are habitat and food source destruction through the adoption of intensive farming methods which destroys both habitat and food sources, construction/road-building and over-zealous gardeners).
 Urban ferals are opportunists and in may live primarily off of rats, scavenged animals, garbage and food provided by cat-lovers.
 Rural ferals are frequently found in the vicinity of farms etc where they perform a useful role in controlling rodents attracted to those places.

-A major problem faced by humane societies dealing with ferals is that of Rabies.
-The Rabies vaccine licenced for use in Europe was developed in the US, but ironically is not licenced for use in the US!
+A major problem faced by humane societies dealing with ferals has been that of Rabies.
+The Rabies vaccine licenced for use in Europe was developed in the US, but ironically it was not licenced for use there for many years (this has changed since this article was originally written in 1994).
 Rabies is on the increase on the east coast of America and part of the "solution" is to trap and destroy feral cats as potential carriers.
-Although feral cats are an possible (but unlikely) vector for Rabies and may also cause a nuisance by raiding chicken coops and rabbit hutches, they are less of a danger to man and livestock than feral dogs which have been known to attack humans.
+Although feral cats are a possible (but unlikely) vector for Rabies and may also cause a nuisance by raiding chicken coops and rabbit hutches, they are less of a danger to man and livestock than feral dogs which have been known to attack humans.
 The problem is not the real danger but the imagined danger which can cause normally sane people to demand feral cat eradiction.

 European and American studies indicate that cats are very rarely a vector for rabies.
 Cats can, however, carry the disease for the very short time it takes them to die from it themselves.
 Rabies is transmitted by saliva (bites), not claws (scratches) and infection would require rabies-infected cat saliva to get into open wounds.
 Feral cats are a very minor player in the rabies chain in America.